adafruit/Adafruit_CircuitPython_BLE_File_Transfer/README.rst

 * Path length: 16-bit number encoding the encoded length of the path string.
 * Offset: 32-bit number encoding the starting offset to write.
 * Total size: 32-bit number encoding the total length of the file contents.
+* Current time: 64-bit number encoding nanoseconds since January 1st, 1970.
+Used as the file modification time.
 * Path: UTF-8 encoded string that is *not* null terminated.
 (We send the length instead.)

 The server will repeatedly respond until the total length has been transferred with: